 And also watching this cosmic code video is beneficial.

 How to use this Jet Lag Quick Relief video?

-You just need to watch this Jet Lag Quick Relief video before, during or after flights possible with a good headphone.
+You just need to watch this Jet Lag Quick Relief video before, during, or after flights possibly with a good headphone.
 After watching your mind will totally get fine-tune with your body and atmosphere, so your Jet Lag problem gets healed quickly.